pnsn/Sci-Prod-ML/README.md

 # Sci-Prod-ML
-PNSN Science Products team Machine Learning workflows/utilities
+PNSN Science Products team Machine Learning workflows/utilities development space

+This repository acts as a development space / testing ground for machine-learning enhancement of seismic analysis workflows for the Pacific Northwest Seismic Network (PNSN).
+Content will largely remain in `feature` and `develop` branches due to the experimental nature of these code snippets.

+Realistically, code chunks developed in this space that have reasonable operational connections will be extracted as seeds for initial `develop` and `main` branches on more-focused repositories in the PNSN code space.

+-Nate Stevens (Dec 2023)

 # Installation

+The current dependency set for this repository can be installed on an Apple M2 chipset with:
+`conda create -f environments/env_dev_apple_silicon.yml`

+Some modifications (or omissions) on channels and specific versioning may be necessary for installation on other operating systems and hardware.

+# Other (older) installation recipes via YAML

-This repository currently uses a minimal installation of `SeisBench` that can be installed via `conda` by invoking:
+This repository provides uses a minimal installation of `SeisBench` that can be installed via `conda` by invoking:

 `conda create -f environments/seisbench_lite_env.yml`

-Testing on Apple M1/M2 chipsets suggests the following modified invocation is needed for a successful installation:
+Testing on Apple M1 chipsets suggests the following modified invocation is needed for a successful installation in conjunction with a `miniforge` installation:

 `CONDA_SUBDIR=osx-arm64 conda env create -f environments/seisbench_lite_env.yml`

 # Contents
 ### environments/